SoundJam MP

 SoundJam MP is a discontinued MP3 player for classic Mac OS-compatible computers and Rio-compatible hardware synchronization manager that was released in July 1999 and was available until June 2001.
 Jeff Robbin and Bill Kincaid developed SoundJam MP with assistance from Dave Heller.
 Robbin and Kincaid chose Casady & Greene to publish SoundJam MP.
-Apple, Inc. purchased SoundJam MP in 2000 and further developed the code to create iTunes version 1.0.
+Apple Computer purchased SoundJam MP in 2000 and further developed the code to create iTunes version 1.0.
 Casady and Greene ceased publication of SoundJam MP in June 2001 at the request of the developers.

 History

 Prior to working together on SoundJam MP, Jeff Robbin and Bill Kincaid had worked for Apple in the 1990s as system software engineers assigned to the Copland operating system, a project that was abandoned before completion.
 After the Copland project's cancellation, Robbin and Kincaid left Apple.
 Robbin went on to create Conflict Catcher, a Mac OS utility, and Kincaid worked at a startup.

 Kincaid created Mac-compatible hardware and device driver support for the Diamond Rio line of digital audio players.
 He then enlisted Robbin to develop the front-end for the MP3-player software they named SoundJam MP.
 Dave Heller later joined them, completing the core team.
 The development team chose Casady & Greene to publish SoundJam MP because the company had previously published Robbin's Conflict Catcher.
 David Pogue, who later became a New York Times columnist, wrote SoundJam MP's documentation.

 SoundJam was released a few weeks before a competing Mac MP3 player, Audion, made by Panic Inc. According to Cabel Sasser, Panic's co-founder, the competition between SoundJam and Audion was friendly and "inspiring."